This bathroom staple was bad news for my weight loss journey, here’s how.

 - If I ate something unhealthy, I’d go for excessively long walks that burned off the required amount of calories to be ‘healthy’.

 I was obsessed with staying the ‘ideal’ weight.

 To my mother, I was gorgeous and pretty.
-To my then boyfriend (now, luckily, husband) I was a pain in the ass.
+To my then-boyfriend (now, luckily, my husband) I was a pain in the ass.

 But this is what weight loss and dieting can do to you if you’re not careful, and this is why I’ve refused to have a relationship with my bathroom scales ever since.

 Don’t get me wrong, in recent days I know that I have gone a bit too far the other way.
 I am definitely a larger woman now (I blame my husband for introducing me to some wonderfully unhealthy things!) and I definitely do know that I need to lose some weight.
 But you know what?
 Now I’m doing weight loss for myself, and I’m enjoying the journey along the way.

 This whole new thought process started about 3 weeks ago when I thought about joining a WeightWatchers